-PSO4- Analyse biochemical data (eg: enzyme kinetics, molecular structure analysis and biological databases), use of software and ICT tools.
+PSO4- Analyse biochemical data (e.g., enzyme kinetics, molecular structure analysis and biological databases) and use software and ICT tools.

 PSO5- Explain the biochemical process that underlines the relationship between phenotype and genotype, the structural organization of genetic material, their experience and control.